-Oldham County Real Estate & Houses for Sale
+Oldham County Homes for Sale & Real Estate

 Property Types (active listings)

-Take a quick tour through the area and attractions of Oldham County.
-Learn why the slogan for this community is know as "Quietly Amazing".
+Take a quick tour through the area and learn why the slogan for Oldham County is "Quietly Amazing".
 Contact us to learn more about the neighborhoods.

 Pros of Living in Oldham Co.

 - Award-Winning Schools - Nationally recognized as an award-winning school system.
 Oldham County School District has ranked in the top 4% of all districts in Kentucky.
 Which places the local school system in the 'Distinguished' category.

 - Small Businesses - Residents are very supportive of local businesses in Oldham County.
 As a newcomer, support and visit local businesses around the area to discover what they have to offer.

 - Sustainable Economy - Over the last five years, the population in Oldham County has grown by more than 7%.
 One reason why the local economy has continued to have sustainable growth over the years.

 - Parks and Youth Sports - New to the area?
 You will find that there are many great parks and playgrounds to visit around town.
 There is also a lot of community support when it comes to youth sports here in Oldham County.